System Design Space

 Access

-Shows how a behavioral element reads, writes, or creates data and artifacts.
+How a behavioral element reads, writes, or creates data and artifacts — this is usually where consistency questions surface.

 Practical modeling process